oracle/oracle-db-appdev-monitoring/README.md

 See [Grafana dashboards](#grafana-dashboards) below.

 ### Standalone binary

-Pre-compiled versions for Linux 64 bit can be found under [releases](https://github.com/oracle/oracle-db-appdev-monitoring/releases).
+Pre-compiled versions for Linux, ARM and Darwin 64-bit can be found under [releases](https://github.com/oracle/oracle-db-appdev-monitoring/releases).

 In order to run, you'll need the [Oracle Instant Client Basic](http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html) for your operating system.
-Only the basic version is required for execution.
+Only the basic version is required for the exporter.

+> NOTE: If you are running the Standalone binary on a Mac ARM platform you must set the variable `DYLD_LIBRARY_PATH` to the location of where the instant client installed.
+For example `export DYLD_LIBRARY_PATH=/lib/oracle/instantclient_23_3`.

-The following command line arguments (flags) can be passed to the exporter:
+The following command line arguments (flags) can be passed to the exporter (the --help flag will show the table below).

 ```bash
 Usage of oracledb_exporter: